 Review with Workbook: Get team members to review the lesson at home using the workbook.
 At the start of the next session, quickly review the answers together to ensure proper understanding.
 Do not proceed unless all are clear on the previous lessons.

 Review with Visual Aids: At the start of the next lesson, pick out a previously taught visual aid and hand it to a team member.
 Ask him to explain what the visual aid taught.
 This method of review is engaging and helps members remember the significant points.

 Questionnaire: The questionnaire at the end of the course gives team members an opportunity to articulate what they learned about the gospel.
 It also gives you, the leader, confidence that each one understands the message and can articulate it clearly.

-If a weekend retreat or weekly meetings are not an option for you, then require each team member to read and watch the accompanying videos for the Interactive Edition of By This Name in their own time, well before you leave on your trip.
+If a weekend retreat or weekly meetings are not an option for you, then require each team member to read and watch the online videos for By This Name in their own time, well before you leave on your trip.

 Discuss: To get a better feel for their grasp of the content, plan a meeting where the leader can discuss the points taught in the lessons to ensure clear understanding.
 For example, the leader can ask them the following questions:

 The reader should indicate that he understands that the payment for his sin was death, which Jesus was willing to take on his behalf.

 The reader should indicate that he is trusting the death of Jesus in his place, believing that God views him as righteous based upon what Christ accomplished on the cross and by his resurrection.